-I feel bad saying that about dear old Sir Rog.
-Although he was always the first to laugh about how he became too old to play the role with any credibility, I'm sure he'd still laugh about it if he were here today.
+I feel bad saying that about dear old Sir Roge.
+Although he was always the first to laugh about how he became too old to play the role with any credibility.
+I'm sure he'd still laugh if he were here today.

 Bond stalwart Maurice Binder is back with a more imaginative title sequence than his lacklustre effort for Octopussy.
 Duran Duran does the honours for the title song, and it's a corker.

-One of the most jarring things about A View to a Kill is not just Roger's age but the age of the entire MI6 outfit against the energetic youthfulness of Christopher Walken as Max Zorin and Grace Jones as May Day.
+One of the most jarring things about A View to a Kill is not just Roger's age.
+It's also the age of the entire MI6 outfit against the energetic youthfulness of Christopher Walken as Max Zorin and Grace Jones as May Day.
 The trip to Ascot could be mistaken for an old people's home day trip to the races.

 Jenny Flex, played by Alison Doody, then 17, greets Bond, played by Roger Moore, then 57.
-That doesn't stop randy old Sir Rog as he makes wisecracks: "I'm an early riser myself" (he meant his morning erection).
-Bond playing with Tibbett, played by Patrick McNee, is marvellous; there's great chemistry between the two stalwarts of British TV and film.
+That doesn't stop randy old Sir Roge as he makes wisecracks: "I'm an early riser myself" (he meant his morning erection).
+Bond playing with Tibbett, played by Patrick McNee, is marvellous.
+There's great chemistry between the two stalwarts of British TV and film.

-We're introduced to the brash Bob Conley, the slimy Scarpine, and the mad former Nazi scientist Dr Carl Mortner.
+We're introduced to the brash Bob Conley, the slimy Scarpine and the mad former Nazi scientist Dr Carl Mortner.
 We learn more about May Day and the truly psychotic Max Zorin.
-Roger Moore is excellent in how he snarls with disdain at Walken's Zorin throughout the film.
+Roger Moore is excellent in snarling with disdain at Walken's Zorin throughout the film.

-Dr Mortner serving Adolf Hitler during WWII is a terrific backstory.
-The geneticist carried out hormonal experimentations on pregnant women in concentration camps.
+Dr. Mortner serving Adolf Hitler during WWII is a terrific backstory.
+The geneticist carried out hormonal experiments on pregnant women in concentration camps.
 Most of his experiments failed, causing the majority of mothers to miscarry.
-The few babies born were of gifted intelligence — but also psychotic.
-One was Max Zorin, who he took into special care as his adopted child.
+A few babies born were of gifted intelligence — but also psychosis.
+One was Max Zorin, who Mortner took into special care as his adopted child.

-Doddery old Rog ends up in the shower with Tanya Roberts, claiming "that's not the soap" she's grabbed.
+Doddery old Roge ends up in the shower with Tanya Roberts, claiming, "That's not the soap" she's grabbed.
 He's talking about his cock again.

-A View to a Kill put a slight stain on Roger Moore's fantastic reign as 007.
-Cubby Brocolli should have had the balls to get Timothy Dalton in earlier.
-Maybe it should have been a story of Bond's impending retirement with references to 007's advancing years.
+A View to a Kill slightly stained Roger Moore's fantastic reign as 007.
+Cubby Broccoli should have had the balls to get Timothy Dalton in earlier.
+Maybe it should've been a story of Bond's impending retirement with references to 007's advancing years.
 But it's still an enjoyable 80s romp.

 Copyright © 2020 J W Emery Ltd. All rights reserved.